History of World Championship Wrestling: Early competition with the World Wrestling Federation (1994–1996)

 Nitro was successful enough that it was expanded to two live hours in May 1996, and later three in February 1998.
 Early on, Bischoff would give away Raw results on Nitro, as Raw, unlike Nitro, was then mostly taped in advance.
-Another famous jab at the WWF was takent on December 18, 1995, when the reigning WWF Women's Champion Debrah Miceli (who had previously competed in WCW as "Madusa") returned to the promotion as her WWF character Alundra Blayze and, live on Nitro, denounce the Blayze character and throw the WWF Women's title belt in a trash can, reclaiming her "Madusa" moniker in the process.
+Another famous jab at the WWF was taken on December 18, 1995, when the reigning WWF Women's Champion Debrah Miceli (who had previously competed in WCW as "Madusa") returned to the promotion as her WWF character Alundra Blayze and, live on Nitro, denounce the Blayze character and throw the WWF Women's title belt in a trash can, reclaiming her "Madusa" moniker in the process.
 In response, The WWF created the "Billionaire Ted" skits, which featured parodies of Ted Turner ("Billionaire Ted"), Hulk Hogan ("The Huckster"), Randy Savage ("The Nacho Man"), and WCW interviewer "Mean Gene" Okerlund ("Scheme Gene").
 Turner would later admit that he was not offended by the skits, and instead found them funny.

-Dominance (1996–1998)
+New World Order and ratings dominance (1996–1998)

 On Memorial Day 1996, Scott Hall, who had wrestled in the WWF as Razor Ramon, interrupted a match by walking down through the crowd into the ring.
 He then delivered his "You want a war?" speech: "You people know who I am," he began, "but you don't know why I'm here."
 Hall said that he and two of his associates were going to "take over."
 Many thought he meant Bret Hart and Shawn Michaels, then still with WWF.
 Hall challenged the best WCW wrestlers to stand up and defend the company against their onslaught.
-The next week, Hall reappeared on Nitro to pestered the WCW announcers before Sting confronted him and slaped Hall across the face.
+The next week, Hall reappeared on Nitro to pester the WCW announcers before Sting confronted him and slaped Hall across the face.
 In response, Hall promised Sting a "BIG surprise" the next week in Wheeling, West Virginia, which ended up being Hall's friend and former WWF Champion Kevin Nash.
 Nash delivered his own speech, referring to WCW's slogan of "Where The Big Boys Play" with the response "We didn't come here to play," and warning that "The measuring stick just changed here...you're looking at it."
 In the weeks following, Hall and Nash were collectively referred to as "The Outsiders."
 Both men took to showing up unexpectedly during Nitro broadcasts, attacking wrestlers and distracting wrestlers, and causing various disruptions.

 The WWF would later file a lawsuit, alleging that the nWo storyline implied that Hall and Nash were invaders sent by Vince McMahon to destroy WCW.
 The WWF also claimed Scott Hall acted in a manner too similar to the Razor Ramon character which was owned by the WWF.
 At The Great American Bash, Nash confirmed on camera that the Outsiders were not employed by the WWF.
 Despite this, the lawsuit dragged out for several years before being settled out of court.
 One of the settlement's terms was the right for the WWF to bid on WCW's properties, should they ever be up for liquidation.